Mehrin77/Tradeometer-/README.md

-# Trad-O-meter by Mehrin - Financial Trading Data Analysis
+# Trade-O-meter by Mehrin - Financial Trading Data Analysis

 This Shiny app provides a comprehensive tool for analyzing financial trading data, including stock symbols, buy/sell pressures, and market trends.
 Users can upload their own CSV files or use real-time data from the Dhaka Stock Exchange.
 The app offers dynamic gauge plots that visualize buy/sell pressure across different time intervals.